Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Introduction

-Problem \ref{Prob.1} is challenging to address because hypothesis spaces with high expressive power are large and require many parameters for training Q-functions, which leads to significant training time, particularly when the data size is large.
-Once the hypothesis space is determined, optimization models play a crucial role in defining Q-functions.
+Once the hypothesis space is determined, optimization models {are crucial} in defining Q-functions.
 In general, a good optimization model for Q-learning for DTRs should be solvable, scalable, and interpretable.
-Solvability means that the developed model can be solved using standard optimization algorithms, such as gradient descent, subgradient descent, and analytic solvers.
+Solvability means that the developed model can be solved using standard optimization algorithms like gradient descent.
 Scalability implies that the cost of solving the optimization problem is reasonable.
 Interpretability means that the developed model is easy to understand.
 Optimization models with good solvability, scalability, and interpretability can be easily developed for linear hypothesis spaces, but for nonlinear spaces, these properties are difficult to achieve.
-Furthermore, given the limited expressive power of linear spaces, we focus on the following problem:
+Therefore, we focus on the following problem:

-\begin{problem} How can optimization models for Q-learning for DTRs, which are solvable, scalable, and interpretable, be developed to optimize the performance of chosen nonlinear or infinite hypothesis spaces? \end{problem}
+\begin{problem} How to develop solvable, scalable, and interpretable optimization models for Q-learning for DTRs to optimize the performance of chosen nonlinear or infinite hypothesis spaces? \end{problem}

-The solvability and scalability of optimization models imply that scalable optimization algorithms exist to solve these models, and the finiteness of the treatment options in DTRs means that policy search can be easily implemented.
-Thus, the solutions to Problems \ref{Prob.1} and \ref{Prob-2} are sufficient to develop DTRs through Q-learning.
+{The solutions to Problems \ref{Prob.1} and \ref{Prob-2} are sufficient to develop DTRs through Q-learning}.
 With the emphasis on the quality guarantee of Q-learning for DTRs, we ultimately focus on the following problem:

 \begin{problem} How can the quality of the resulting DTRs be theoretically measured and how can solid theoretical guarantees be provided for it? \end{problem}